 - Master all the fundamentals of free-motion quilting by working on manageable fat-quarter-sized fabric pieces

 - Confidently stitch 10 different quilting designs, including stippling variations, pebbles, square meander, swirls, and woodgrain

 - Take your skill to new heights as you quilt 15 practical projects to enhance your daily life, such as a table-top organizer, table runner, tote bag, weekender bag, and laptop sleeve

-Watch Free-Motion Quilting for Beginners on Sewing With Nancy online.
+Watch Free-Motion Quilting for Beginners (Part One and Part Two) on Sewing With Nancy online.

 The random winner of a copy of The Absolute Easiest Way to Sew book, is Patti K. Her comment was: This sounds like a great book!!
 I learn so much from Nancy every time I watch one of her programs.
 Thanks for making them available to us.

 Bye for now,